dsebastien/softwareArchitectureNotes/event-driven.md

 ### Open Questions / TODO

+* expand the roles of the mediator?
+  * register event subscriptions
+  * handle publishing events
 * add a chaos monkey component: killer in the house
-* design of the events hierarchy?
-* design of the events structure?
-* storage of the events?
 * evolution of the events and associated payloads?
 * overlap/separation between platform events and events clients may/should know about?
 * microservices: send events to kafka directly or go through the platform-wide event mediator?
 * clients: send events to the platform-wide event mediator or to another specific microservice instead?
 * ideally clients should have a single interlocutor \(graphql idea\) but that's creating a spof
   * related question about subscriptions
 * how to handle subscriptions to events?
   * from microservices
-  * from clients
-* how to handle up-to-dateness of clients?
+  * from clientshow to handle up-to-dateness of clients?
-  * numbering of all events to be able to clearly reconstruct a story and know exactly at which point in time each client currently is
 * leverage blockchains? tamper-proofness / auditing / ...
-* auditing: what information to keep for audit trails?
+* auditing: what information to keep along with events for audit trails?

 # Links